 The US American Express Membership Rewards program is one of the all-around most useful transferable points currencies.
 Not only does Amex have a lot of airline and hotel partners, but they also often have transfer bonuses that can get you even more value for your points.

 Nowadays Amex has an impressive suite of cards earning Membership Rewards points, and they’ve even refreshed several of these cards over the past couple of years.
 In this post I wanted to recap the cards that earn Amex Membership Rewards points, including both personal and business cards.

 Best Amex Personal Cards

-Amex has a solid selection of personal credit cards that earn Membership Rewards points, and if you’re maximizing your spending you can earn anywhere from 1.5-5x points per dollar spent.
+Amex has a solid selection of personal cards that earn Membership Rewards points, and if you’re maximizing your spending you can earn anywhere from 1.5-5x points per dollar spent.

 There are cards offering bonuses on spending for groceries, restaurants, gas stations, travel, transit, airfare, and more.

 Let’s take a look at some of the best personal cards for earning Membership Rewards points:

 Annual fee: $250 (Rates & Fees)

 Those are some extremely well rounded and potentially lucrative bonus categories, given how much many people spend on restaurants and supermarkets.
 If you spend a decent amount on food (including at supermarkets), then this is the Amex card for you.

 If you’re put off by the annual fee, the card comes with a $100 annual airline fee credit and $120 annual dining credit.
 While there are some terms associated with this, those $220 worth of credits can go a long way towards offsetting your annual fee.